West Wickham: History

-The history of West Wickham predates the Norman Conquest of England in 1066.
+The Roman site near West Wickham, possibly an open-air market with slight long-term settlement, is probably the site of Noviomagus Cantiacorum.

 West Wickham is mentioned in the Domesday Book of 1086 with the following entry: "In lordship 2 ploughs.
 24 villagers have 4 ploughs.
 13 slaves; a church; a mill at 20d.; a wood at 10 pigs.
 Value before 1066 8; later 6: now 13.
 Godric son of Karl held it from King Edward".
 The name dates to Anglo-Saxon and is possibly a corruption of the Latin vicus, denoting an earlier Roman settlement.
 The 'West' was added in the 13th century to differentiate it from East Wickham, situated some distance away to the north-east.

-In Tudor times, the Manor House, Wickham Court, was expanded by the Boleyn family and the area was popular for deer hunting.
+In Tudor times, the manor house, Wickham Court, was expanded by the Boleyn family and the area was popular for deer hunting.
 The Grade I listed building was built by Sir Henry Heydon in 1469.
 His wife was Anne Boleyn (Bullen), a daughter of Sir Geoffrey Boleyn, who was Lord Mayor of London in 1469.
 She was the great-aunt of Queen Anne Boleyn, second wife of Henry VIII.
 The house was later sold to the Lennard family in 1580.
 In 1935, it was sold and adapted for use as an hotel.
-After World War II, it was sold to the Daughters of Mary and Joseph, an American order of nuns and occupied by Coloma College (a teacher training college) run by the Daughters of Mary and Joseph.
-From 1978 to 1996 it was occupied by Schiller International University and is now home to Wickham Court Preparatory School.
+After World War II, it was sold to the Daughters of Mary and Joseph, an International Congregation of Religious Sisters, and became Coloma College (a teacher training college).
+This was run by the Daughters of Mary and Joseph until 1978.
+From 1978 to 1996 it was occupied by Schiller International University.
+It later became home to Wickham Court Preparatory School until 2023 and is now occupied by the St Mary and St John Coptic Orthodox & Centre.